Newly Qualified Teachers

 - then a seminar in June of every year after new teachers have completed an academic year of teaching.

-The next New Teachers Seminar on Saturday 16th November 2013, will include a keynote address from the NASUWT's General Secretary - Chris Keates, an interactive session reviewing how the induction period is going for delegates so far and there will also be a number of CPD sessions including sessions on different aspects of managing pupil behaviour in the classroom.
-The seminar is free and includes free overnight accommodation and an evening meal on the Friday evening before and an opportunity to network and socialise with other new teachers.
-This seminar is traditionally popular so book you place TODAY.
+The latest New Teachers Seminar took place on Saturday 16th November 2013, and included a keynote address from the NASUWT's Ex President - Suzanne Nantcurvis, an interactive session reviewing how the induction period is going for delegates so far and there was also be a number of CPD sessions including sessions on different aspects of managing pupil behaviour in the classroom.
+Like all NASUWT new teacher seminars, the seminar was free and included free overnight accommodation and an evening meal on the Friday evening before and an opportunity to network and socialise with other new teachers.

 Get Involved In NASUWT